leelanlee/reviews-service/README.md

 	* [Delete APIs](delete-apis)

 ## Backgound
 	This service is a mock version of Trulia's reviews module.
 It displays the stats of amenities of the house listing's neighborhood.
 Additionally, it displays crowd sourced reviews that are categorized and can be filtered by Community, Dog Owners, Parents, and Commute.

+	Purpose of this project is to scale the backend of this microservice to handle high amount of traffic.

+## Technologies Used
+	Node js
+	nginx
+	AWS
+	Postgres
+	Cassandra

 ## Related Projects
   * https://github.com/twoLA/main_gallery_sdc